 - Accounting and General Ledger (GL): Nearly every organized company today uses some sort of ERP system for accounting.
 Accounting is ERP software’s specialty, and it’s also obviously a field service need.
 With ERP software, field service organizations can see where their money’s going, where it’s coming from, and balance it, making decisions based on that financial information.
-Companies can add financial modules to the basic system, including accounts payable, accounts receivable, and GL, which track revenue streams in or out of the organization.
+Companies can add modules to the basic system, including accounts payable, accounts receivable, and GL, which track every revenue stream in or out of the organization.
 For service work, it’s essential that managers can monitor where their highest revenue sources are and make sure they’re making more than they’re spending.
 ERP systems do that revenue tracking for them, stabilizing the company’s financial status.

 - Purchase Orders/ Sales Order System: When companies sell equipment or service, ERP systems can create the sales order and produce a receipt for the customer.
-The system then schedules the order, but, as we’ll see later in the “Cons” section, ERP scheduling is not always precise enough to meet the needs of a competitive field service organization that needs to get the right technician to the jobsite asap.
+The system then schedules the order, but, as we’ll see later in the “Cons” section, ERP scheduling is not nearly precise enough to meet the needs of a competitive field service organization.

 - Inventory Management: Managing inventory is another important task ERP systems can perform for service organizations.
-Purchase orders entered into the ERP system flow into inventory and alert the right people what parts are needed for each sale.
+Purchase orders entered into the system flow into inventory, alerting the right people of what parts are needed for each sale.
 Since ERP inventory management is generally used for sales rather than service, however, some of the visibility necessary for performing service tasks, like access to parts in technician vans, isn’t perfect.

 - Customer Information: ERP systems manage customer information, including contact information and sales history, which is useful for organizations selling equipment.
-Service, however, requires additional customer documentation, so, if you’re doing service in addition to sales, you might need an additional integration to add information that wouldn’t be relevant in an ERP system alone.
+Service needs, however, require additional customer documentation, so, if you’re doing service in addition to sales, you might need an additional integration to add information that wouldn’t be relevant in an ERP system alone.

 - Invoice Generation: When orders come in, ERP systems can create detailed invoices to send directly to customers.
 A service invoice is created by printing the sales order, giving it to a technician who records his hours and work, then the invoice is generated based on billable labor and parts.